armsp/AIFU/README.md

 This is the closest database to what I am building.
 Quoting them -
 > The AI Incident Database is dedicated to indexing the collective history of harms or near harms realized in the real world by the deployment of artificial intelligence systems.
 Like similar databases in aviation and computer security, the AI Incident Database aims to learn from experience so we can prevent or mitigate bad outcomes.

-They however collect a rather broad spectrum of cases.
+They however collect a rather broad spectrum of cases - incidents where intelligent systems have caused safety, fairness, or other real-world problems.
 It has also changed a lot since the time I started working.
+A while ago you could only browse and read the content of submitted incident's article(s).
+Since then they have added a multitude of features such as Named Entities, CSET Taxonomy Classifications, GMF Taxonomy Classifications, a timeline of reports and a list of similar reports/variants.
+However not all incidents have all this information associated with them and its not apparently clear on what basis are incients chosen to be worked upon to provide all the relevant information.

 To the best of my knowledge, nothing like what we are trying to do has been done before.